Eugene Vet Center New Lease

 Description

 The Department of Veterans Affairs is seeking proposals for a new lease for the Eugene Vet Center located in Eugene, Oregon.
-The procurement aims to secure a minimum of 5,000 square feet of modern facilities that meet specific requirements, including adequate parking and accessibility, while adhering to energy efficiency standards as mandated by the Energy Independence and Security Act.
-This opportunity is crucial for providing veterans with accessible and efficient services, and proposals will be evaluated based on layout efficiency, seismic safety, and sustainability.
-Interested parties must submit their proposals by April 3, 2025, and can contact Kisha Rambo at Shkisha.Rambo@va.gov or Kenneth Chapman at Kenneth.chapman3@va.gov for further information.
+The procurement aims to secure a facility of at least 5,000 square feet that meets specific requirements, including modern amenities, adequate parking, and accessibility for veterans.
+This lease is crucial for providing essential services to veterans, ensuring compliance with federal standards for safety, energy efficiency, and environmental impact.
+Proposals are due by April 3, 2025, and interested parties can contact Kisha Rambo at Shkisha.Rambo@va.gov or Kenneth Chapman at Kenneth.chapman3@va.gov for further information.

 Files